jctemp/dash-vm/README.md

 - attempts to shut down guest OS and power down the machine
 - it is a clean shut down preserve information on the disk

+### Snapshots

+`vagrant snapshot push`

+- create a snapshot of every VM
+- if one uses save instead push is not save to use

+`vagrant snapshot pop`

+- inverse function of push

+`vagrant snapshot list`